 How?
 I often talk about Artfully’s mission to show you how fashion can inspire us in big ways and recently talked about how it allows me to express myself in powerful ways.
 My desires to work in fashion, perform, act, write and make art, all happens during shoots, through styling the clothes, choosing themes and an editorial point of view and writing about the clothes and the process.
 In short, what I realized in the process is that this blog and fashion was helping me to live out my dreams.
 I now believe fashion is a tool to see yourself in a new light and shape-shift your reality.
 It brought me to California to live out my dreams and create new ones, some still to be realized.
 That’s what I want for you.
 To dream big, chase those dreams and manifest them into real-life scenarios.

 So, why am I wearing what is essentially a wedding dress just off of Rodeo Drive in the real-life Beverly Hills?
-Is it because I wanted to see what all of it, the movie magic, feels like?
+Is it because I wanted to know what movie-magic feels like?
 Because I want to create a blog that is high-fashion and editorial?
 Because moving 3000 miles to know what creating here feels like has always been a dream?
 Because I want to share the creativity behind styling a head-to-look worthy of magazine spreads with clothing made of the finest materials to make an artistic statement with a message behind it to inspire others?
 Definitely, maybe. 😉 How about yes, yes, a thousand times yes, to all of it.

 I’m not saying go out and buy a Marchesa gown or drop your paycheck on Jimmy Choos.
 But to think about what you want and how your clothes can practically help you feel how you want to feel.
 Start small and think actionable steps.
 Borrow from Carrie, or Charlotte or Samantha, not to live out some “type” of other self but to access other parts of yourself you want to express.